terralang/terra/getting-started.md

 In this guide we've already encountered instances of meta-programming, such as using a Lua loop to create an array of  Terra `pow` functions.
 In fact, Terra includes several operators that it make it possible to generate _any_ code at runtime.
 For instance, you can implement an entire compiler by parsing an input string and constructing the Terra functions that implement the parsed code.

 The operators we provide are adapted from [multi-stage programming](http://www.cs.rice.edu/~taha/MSP/).
 An _escape_ allows you to splice the result of a Lua expression into Terra.
 A _quote_ allows you to generate a new Terra statement or expression which can then be spliced into Terra code using an escape. _Symbol_ objects allow you to create unique names at compile time.
 Finally, a _macro_ can be used like a function call in Terra code but will be evaluated at compile-time.
-We'll look at each of these operator in detail.
+We'll look at each of these operators in detail.

 ### Escapes ###